John-Kostick/vzome-sharing/_posts/2022-04-24-5-beams-AntiprismvZome-09-46-01.md

  - [data assets and more info](<https://github.com/John-Kostick/vzome-sharing/tree/main/2022/04/24/09-46-01-5-beams-AntiprismvZome/>)

 {% endcomment %}

+  A set of pentagrams extending from faces of a penatgonal antiprism.
+The Antiprism has 5 lines from it's vertices through the origin that intersect at 90° and at arc sin 1/√𝜑 = 51.827...°

 A 3D design created in vZome.
 Use your mouse or touch to interact.